An Observed Evidence for the Primordial Origin of Galaxy Sizes: Summary and Discussion

 Funding for SDSS-III has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, and the U.S. Department of Energy.
 The SDSS-III web site is http://www.sdss3.org.
 SDSS-III is managed by the Astrophysical Research Consortium for the Participating Institutions of the SDSS-III Collaboration including the University of Arizona, the Brazilian Participation Group, Brookhaven National Laboratory, University of Cambridge, University of Florida, the French Participation Group, the German Participation Group, the Instituto de Astrofisica de Canarias, the Michigan State/Notre Dame/JINA Participation Group, Johns Hopkins University, Lawrence Berkeley National Laboratory, Max Planck Institute for Astrophysics, New Mexico State University, New York University, Ohio State University, Pennsylvania State University, University of Portsmouth, Princeton University, the Spanish Participation Group, University of Tokyo, University of Utah, Vanderbilt University, University of Virginia, University of Washington, and Yale University.
 The GALEX is a NASA Small Explorer.
 The mission was developed in cooperation with the Centre National d'Etudes Spatiales of France and the Korean Ministry of Science and Technology.

-JSM acknowledges the support by the NRF of Korea grant funded by the Korean government (MEST) (No. 2019R1A6A1A10073437).
-JL acknowledges the support by Basic Science Research Program through the National Research Foundation (NRF) of Korea funded by the Ministry of Education (RS-2025-00512997).
+We are grateful to an anonymous referee for providing several insightful comments.
+JSM acknowledges the support by the National Research Foundation (NRF) of Korea grant funded by the Korean government (MEST) (No. 2019R1A6A1A10073437).
+JL acknowledges the support by Basic Science Research Program through the NRF of Korea funded by the Ministry of Education (RS-2025-00512997).